- Q: How do you pronounce your name?

 - Q: What inspires you?

-A: My husband, God, nature, space, and peanut butter.
+A: My husband, my son, God, nature, space, and peanut butter.

 - Q: Are you right- or left-handed?